Skip to content

 Spherical geodesy

-The package contains a port for Dart language of spherical geodesy tools, originally written in JavaScript by Chris Veness.
-See the online form at the Movable Type Scripts web site and source code at GitHub.
+The package has also a set of spherical geodesy tools, also ported from the library developed in JavaScript by Chris Veness (see Movable Type Scripts web site and source code on GitHub).

 These geodesy functions are based on calculations on a spherical earth model.
 Distance, bearing, destination and other functions are provided both for great circle paths and rhumb lines.
 All calculations use simple spherical trigonometric algorithms.